Mission Statement

 About the Founder

 Ms. Gottlieb is also a classically-trained ballet dancer and danced in a pre-professional program with the New England Academy of Dance and, prior to that, with the Kaatsbann Ballet and the Bolshoi Ballet Academy.
-In 2022, Ms. Gottlieb combined her love of dance and desire to engage in community service by starting a dance program at Miss Porter’s School that provides dance classes for senior citizens designed to help increase mobility and combat memory loss.
+In 2022, Ms. Gottlieb combined her love of dance and desire to engage in community service by starting an adaptive dance program at Miss Porter’s School that provides dance classes for senior citizens designed to help increase mobility and combat memory loss.

 Message from the Founder